wkgcass/Latte-lang/ltls.md

 `void` (or `Unit`) can only be used on method return types, which represents that the method doesn't have a return value

-An `undefined` appears when trying to retrieve non-exist fields or use invocation of a `void` method as value
+An `undefined` appears when trying to retrieve non-exist fields or trying to get return value of a `void` method

 ###values
 the following values are defined as default